 A valid Rowan ID card is necessary to retrieve print reserve materials for in-library use; a valid Rowan network username and password are necessary to access the full-text of electronic reserves.

-To locate books or media that have been placed on reserve, use the binders at the circulation desk.
+To locate books or media that have been placed on reserve, use the binders at the Circulation Desk.
 Binders are arranged alphabetically by the last names of professors.
 Most books and media on reserve are limited to a four-hour period for library use, though, professors occasionally allow for an extended loan period.
-It is the professor’s decision as to whether or not materials may circulate outside of the library.
-Personal copies are not catalogued; therefore, binders must be checked.
+Reserves are not circulated outside of the library building.
 To retrieve reserved items, Circulation staff members must have the professor’s name and the number of items needed.
 A valid Rowan identification card is needed to check out materials.